3D PRINTING AT CRANSTON PUBLIC LIBRARY

 The Cranston Public Library currently maintains a Lulzbot Mini 3D Printer for use by the public in the library's C-Lab.
 3D designs may be submitted to be printed and then picked up at a later time.

-Before printing, we require that fill out and sign our 3D Printing Policy.
+Before printing, we require that you download and fill out our 3D Printing Policy.

 FAQ